IlluviumGame/IIPs/iips/iip-8.md

 ---

 ## Simple Summary
-The Illuvinati Council is being presented with six tokens to vote upon for the 4th flash pool, following AXS.
+The Illuvinati Council is being presented with four tokens to vote upon for the 4th flash pool, following AXS.

 ## Abstract
 Once AXS flash pools has ended, create new ILV staking flash pool for the token voted in by the Council.